ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } AggregateShareReq;
 ~~~

-The media type of the request is "application/dap-aggregate-share-req".
-The
+The media type of `AggregateShareReq` is "application/dap-aggregate-share-req".
-structure contains the following parameters:
+The structure contains the following parameters:

 * `batch_selector`: The "batch selector", the contents of which depends on the
-  indicated batch mode: for time-interval mode, the `config` field contains the
-  time interval selected by the Collector ({{time-interval-batch-mode}}); in
-  leader-selected mode, the field contains the batch ID selected by the Leader
-  ({{leader-selected-batch-mode}}).

-  Future documents that new batch modes MUST specify the contents of the
-  `config` field; see {{extending-this-doc}} for details.

-  The indicated batch mode MUST match the task's batch mode.
-Otherwise, the
+  indicated batch mode (see {{batch-modes}}.
-  Helper MUST abort with "invalidMessage".

-* `agg_param`: The opaque aggregation parameter for the VDAF being executed.
+* `agg_param`: The encoded aggregation parameter for the VDAF being executed.
-  This value MUST match the `AggregationJobInitReq` message for each aggregation
-  job used to compute the aggregate shares (see {{leader-init}}) and the
-  aggregation parameter indicated by the Collector in the CollectionJobReq
-  message (see {{collect-init}}).

 * `report_count`: The number number of reports included in the batch, as
   computed above.